ICT381/ict381-lab-notes/LAB_3B.md

 the address bar:  /STX  .....................  /STX
 ```

-**Two round trips to the API, and the browser never loaded a new page.** The address never changed.
+**Two round trips to the API, and the browser never loaded a new page.** React simply redrew part of the screen once the data arrived.
-Nothing "finished loading", because nothing was loading in the traditional sense - React simply
-redrew part of the screen once the data arrived.

 So there is no page-load event to wait for.
-The only honest signal that the step is done is the thing
-you were waiting for actually appearing.
+The only honest signal that the step is done is the thing you were waiting for actually appearing.

 ### Step 3 - Put it back, and add another check